KeyC0des14/KeyC0des14/README.md

 - 👋 Hi, I’m Shakiyla but I go by Key for short.
-- 👀 I’m interested in ... learning Front End softwarre and understanding the system
+- 👀 I’m interested in ... learning Front End development and understanding the system to become a successful Software Engineer.
 - 🌱 I’m currently learning ...
 Front-End Development

 - I staretd working on this journey 15 months ago.
 I have now successfully completed 2 bootcamps: SheCodes, & FreeCodeCamp. ( HTML, CSS, JavaScript, React,  & Web Responsive)